• Skip to main content

 As a rule of thumb;

-• If the PEG is equal to 1, it indicates that the stock is fairly priced.
+• If the Price Earnings to Growth ratio (PEG) is equal to 1, it indicates that the stock is fairly priced.

-• If Price/Earnings to Growth ratio is less than 1, market has undervalued the stock or analysts have set their estimates too low than your estimates.
+• If PEG ratio is less than 1, market has undervalued the stock or analysts have set their estimates too low than your estimates.

-• If price earning to growth ratio is greater than 1, this tells that the market is expecting increase in earnings than the earlier estimates or the stock is overvalued.
+• If price earnings to growth (PEG) ratio is greater than 1, this tells that the market is expecting increase in earnings than the earlier estimates or the stock is overvalued.

 The main factor in the calculation of PEG is the earnings growth rate.
-If you make mistakes in projecting the earnings, then Price/Earnings to Growth ratio will be wrong.
+If you make mistakes in projecting the earnings, then Price Earnings to Growth (PEG) ratio will be wrong.

 We suggest you not to consider only one parameter for your investment decisions.
 You need to analyse each items of the financial statements to understand the stock better before investing.